Ram81/Tensorflow_Practice/README.md

-#Implementation of Some Basic Models using Tensorflow
+#Implementation of Some Basic Models using Tensorflow.